RyangDiaz/carla-yolo-dataset-generator/README.md

 - `--num_save {N}`: If `--save` is passed in, the dataset collector will run until `N` frames have been collected.
 - `--num_detections_save {N}`: Each collected frame will have a minimum of `N` bounding boxes (across all classes).

+After data collection, use `convert_dataset.py` to transform the collected dataset into a format compatible with the YOLO model trainer.
+Use `train_yolo.py` to run the training script.

 **Adding New Classes**

 To add new classes of actors/objects for annotation, modify the `collect_yolo_data.py` file by adding one of the functions from `utils/bbox_utils.py` depending on if your class involves actors or level objects in the CARLA simulation.
 Follow the pattern shown in `collect_yolo_data.py`.
 Additionally, be sure to modify the `carla.yaml` configuration file with your new classes/labels so that the YOLO model can predict them.